shopware5/devdocs/source/enterprise/user-guide/getting-started/index.md

 indexed: false
 ---

-This guide will give you an overview of the basic usage of the Shopware Client Administration (ECA).
+This guide will give you an overview of the basic usage of the Enterprise Client Administration (ECA).

 <div class="toc-list"></div>